 - stage Ia2 or Ib1 malignancy of the cervix: carcinoma of the cervix

 - lesion size larger than 2 cm

-- absence of adenocarcinoma in intra-operative pathologic specimens
+- the absence of adenocarcinoma in intra-operative pathologic specimens

-- absence of capillary space involvement in intra-operative pathologic specimens
+- the absence of capillary space involvement in intra-operative pathologic specimens

 - no evidence of pelvic lymph node metastasis

 It considered the imaging modality of choice for assessing anatomy and disease recurrent in patients prior to and following a trachelectomy 1,4.

 - with the resection of the cervix, the expected surgical appearance is that of an end-to-end anastomosis between the corpus uteri and the vaginal vault